-- Best Known for the Fanservice: The pottery scene is very steamy and sensual, and it's also the film's most-remembered (and most parodied) scene.
-Even Patrick Swayze considered it to be the most sexy scene he ever filmed.
+- Best Known for the Fanservice: The pottery scene is very steamy and sensual, and it's also the film's most remembered (and most parodied) scene.
+Even Patrick Swayze considered it to be the sexiest scene he ever filmed.
 Pretty impressive for a scene that has no nudity other than Swayze being Shirtless.

 - Jerkass Woobie:

 - The Subway Ghost.
-He's bitter, overwhelmingly protective of "his train" and largely uninterested in helping anyone else.
+He's bitter, overwhelmingly protective of "his train", and largely uninterested in helping anyone else.
 Still, he died and is remembered under unpleasant circumstances (everyone thinks he was suicidal, and if he was, he clearly regrets it now—when it's too late), not to mention being unable to interact with anyone save other ghosts.
-Has to take a toll on your attitude.
+That has to take a toll on your attitude.

 - Narm: When Carl tells Molly "you're not the one who died", she gives him an incredibly weak slap.